Centrality dependence of chemical freeze-out parameters and strangeness equilibration in RHIC and LHC energies: Introduction

 Yields of strange hadrons help to understand the extent of chemical equilibrium achieved in these collisions.
-Being a massive quark, strange quarks are expected to equilibrate later than the $u$ and $d$ quarks\cite{Koch:1986ud}.
+The strange quark equilibrates later than the $u$, $d$ quarks due to its larger mass \cite{Koch:1986ud}.
 Equilibrated strangeness spectra may be a suitable signature to understand the existence of a deconfined partonic phase \cite{PhysRevLett.48.1066}.
-In a recent result from LHC\cite{ALICE:2017jyt}, a charged particle multiplicity ($dN_{ch}/d\eta$) dependent production of strangeness has been observed.
-This strangeness production can be related to the centrality via its connection with the system size and centrality ($N_{part}$) of the collision system \cite{Abelev:2008ab, Aamodt:2010cz}.
-Here, $N_{part}$ denotes the number of participating nucleons of a particular collision system.
+Recently, a charged particle multiplicity ($dN_{ch}/d\eta$) dependent production of strangeness has been observed in LHC \cite{ALICE:2017jyt}.
+This strangeness production is related to the collision centrality and number of participants ($N_{part}$) of the collision system \cite{Abelev:2008ab, Aamodt:2010cz}.
+Here, $N_{part}$ denotes the average number of participating nucleons of a particular collision system.